kerimovkhikmet/course_work/README.md

+# course_work
-# course_work from discipline Data Structures and Algorithms
+From discipline Data Structures and Algorithms
 3D matrix sort section by section, using different sorting algorithms